IELTS Speaking in Hindi – Test Format, Cue Cards, Discussion & Band 7+ Strategy

 (A) One-Minute Planning – S.T.A.R.

-⏱️ 15s setup • 15s trigger • 20s actions • 10s reflection = 60s plan
+⏱️ Quick breakdown = 15s setup • 15s trigger • 20s actions • 10s reflection = 60s perfect plan.

 (B) Universal Frameworks